 not only avoiding injury, but taking action to keep your discs healthy as well.

-discs are naturally very strong.
+Spinal discs are naturally very strong.

-The design of spinal discs provides incredible stability and ability to
+The design of spinal discs provides incredible stability

 vertebra above rests and can tilt in any direction.

-spinal discs absorb
+spinal discs absorb shock well.

-Because the nucleus in a healthy disc is compressible, like a strong rubber ball, it also provides
+Because the nucleus in a healthy disc is compressible, like a strong rubber ball,

-shock absorption.
+it also provides shock absorption.
 The magnificent strength and stability is provided by the outer portion of the spinal disc.

 The disc is made of several components